 - Museum of the Second World War

 We begin our sojourn in Gdansk by exploring the historic Main Town.
-The most important streets of Main Town are the Dluga and the Dlugi Targ, which boast most of the finest burghers’ houses and monuments erected during the late Middle Ages.
+The most important streets of Main Town are the Dluga and the Dlugi Targ, which boast most of the finest burgher houses and monuments erected during the late Middle Ages.
 Our walk starts at the west end of Dluga Street with the Highland Gate (16th century) that was a part of the city’s fortifications.
 Next to the gate is the medieval Prison Tower that forms part of the 15th-century Gothic walls.
 Close by is the ‘Golden Gate’ (1612-1640) adorned with fine Renaissance sculptural decoration.
-To the left is the St. George’s Court, an impressive example of Flemish style Gothic.
+To the left is St George’s Court, an impressive example of Flemish Gothic style.

-Our tour continues with an investigation of the important buildings on Dlugi Targ, which begins at the Town Hall (interior) and ends at the Motlawa River.
+We continue our tour with an investigation of the important buildings on Dlugi Targ, which begins at the Town Hall (interior) and ends at the Motlawa River.
 A feature of this last section of the ‘Royal Way’ is the raised terraces that give a unique flavour to Main Town.
 Among the many magnificent residences along this street, of particular note are the ‘Golden House’ with its outstanding façade and the Artus Court.
-Erected in the late 15th century, it functioned as the town’s merchant union and guilds headquarters.
+Erected in the late 15th century, Artus Court functioned as the town’s merchant union and guilds’ headquarters.
 We visit the interiors that were reopened in 1997 after extensive refurbishment.

-After admiring the Neptune Fountain, cast in 1613, we examine the Green Gate (16th century) which was a palace rather than a gate.
+After admiring the Neptune Fountain, cast in 1613, we examine the Green Gate (16th century), which was a palace rather than a gate.
 Its façade has rich stonework, sculptures and door surrounds.
 Our tour of the Main Town ends with a walk along the riverside promenade.
-Here we can view the various medieval gates-turned-storehouses that line the bank and which remind us of Gdansk’s importance as a Hanseatic port.
+Here, we can view the various medieval gates-turned-storehouses that line the bank and remind us of Gdansk’s importance as a Hanseatic port.

 This afternoon, we visit the recently inaugurated Museum of the Second World War.
-The heart of the museum is the permanent exhibition of 5,000 m2, which makes it one of the largest historical collections in the world.
-The exhibition explores the course of the Second World War, putting a particular emphasis on the fate of individuals, communities and nations, and on the everyday lives of civilians and soldiers.
+The heart of the museum is the permanent exhibition of 5000 square metres, which makes it one of the largest historical collections in the world.
+The exhibition explores the course of the Second World War, putting a particular emphasis on the fate of individuals, communities, nations, and on the everyday lives of civilians and soldiers.
 (Overnight Gdansk) B

 Day 12: Sunday 9 June, Gdansk